 Thanks for visiting Free Tours by Foot New York!

-This post answers the question when is it cheapest to visit NYC, including sections specific to hotels and airfares, as well as other tips to help you decide the cheapest time for you.
+This post answers the question of when is it cheapest to visit NYC, including sections specific to hotels and airfares, as well as other tips to help you decide the cheapest time for you.

 As you might well have guessed, the cheapest months of the year to travel to NYC are from January through March.